Monounsaturated Fat Response

 The Mediterranean-diet "miracle" works on real biochemistry — and not equally on every body.
 Which NOS3 variant you carry decides whether olive oil is a pleasant addition or one of the most consequential interventions you can make in a week.

 Monounsaturated Fat Response is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →